dcunited001/dcunited001.github.io/_posts/2016-09-06-sepsis-the-opm-fallout-and-neo-bolshevik-plague-in-america.md

 ^^^ Said no loving mother to her child, ever.

+### OACP Was Somehow Involved in Anna Nicole Smith's USSC Cases

 Apparently, OACP was involved in the
 [Anna Nicole Smith](https://en.wikipedia.org/wiki/Marshall_v._Marshall)
 Supreme Court
 [cases](https://en.wikipedia.org/wiki/Stern_v._Marshall).
 Yes, both of them.
 There were two, in 2006 and 2011.
 And those bastards snatched up all of her estate after she died from cardiac arrest.

+### The Same OACP That Dismantled I.G.
+Farben and Other Nazi Corporations

 OACP, the very same agency I've never heard of, was also involved in seizing & redistributing the intellectual property & assets from the